Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter5-what-you-can-do.md

 The rules of localization can hinder their interest or they may be something they have to learn, and this may slow down their interest.
 A new volunteer wants to do something without having to undertake a big course/onboarding to see if fits him.
 Moreover, technical glossary may create a problem because the project can use specific terms and the volunteers don't know or understand them yet.
-Every project usually has rules or guides about how to help on localizating and is something that everyone can do.
+Every project usually has rules or guides about how to help on localizing and is something that everyone can do.

 ### Support *D/I*